julianirwin/hloopy/doc/index.rst

     I did want to allow x()/y() to take parameters, and in that case memoization would be the right thing...
   - Gridplot NESW rotation of grid
+    - Copy mostly from sMOKE
+  - Fix Remanence extract.
+It's NaNing on the SOT data.